jpolanco94/QuickScale_MSSA_Project/README.md

 [Top](#table-of-contents)

-## 6.Progress, Goals, and Challenges
+## Progress, Goals, and Challenges
 Below is what I have been able to accomplish on Visual Studios on the front end.
 ### Front Page